karolw881/gallery3/README.md

-easy puree react login form (base on tutorial on yt)
+easy react login form (base on tutorial on yt). not a gallery name but a form - i have to change name od repo haha